- Start Date: 2020-08-10

 to the caller (it may already be ready).
 The common case is thatu

-references an old UTXO, so spawning the lookup task first means that we don't wait to check in-memory storage foru
+references an old spendable UTXO, so spawning the lookup task first means that we don't wait to check in-memory storage foru

 before starting the rocksdb lookup.